BoxximusPrime/SC-Binding-Utlity/README.md

 - I used copilot and my own brain to make the app, and ComfyUI to make the logo.

-## Finding this usefull and want support?
+## Finding this usefull and want to support?

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C51OF2NM)